 You can, but the decision of whether or not to front-load your HSA contributions in the beginning of the year has some nuances.
 If you have upcoming expenses and plan to keep your HDHP throughout the year, it could pay off.
 Otherwise, it can create a bit of a mess to clean up in order to avoid taxes and penalty.

-Where Can I Open an HSA?
+How Can I Open a New HSA?
 What is the Best HSA Account to Transfer to?

-HSA accounts cannot be found at all of the typical online brokers (Fidelity has HSAs as the exception).
-I’ve combed through hundreds of HSA accounts, fees, and investment options to make a list of my picks for the best HSA account.
+HSA accounts cannot be found at all of the typical online brokers (Fidelity has HSAs as an exception).
+I’ve combed through hundreds of HSA accounts, fees, and investment options to make a list of the best HSA accounts.
 Have a look – it’s easy to transfer funds from your current HSA provider (even if it is through your current employer and you still have the HSA open with them).
 You can transfer funds any time.
 Not all HSAs are created equal as you’ll find in that article.

 Also, check out IRS publication 969 for more on HSAs.
 Also, check out my previous HDHP post for tips on determining if an HDHP makes sense for you.